How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 Adjust your coverage: Getting less coverage is another way to lower your rates after a crash.
 This approach could also lead to you spending more money out of pocket after an accident.
 So, you should only get rid of coverage you don't need.
 For instance, if you have multiple cars, you may not need to pay extra for rental car reimbursement.

-You can also consider raising your deductible: A higher deductible will lower your car insurance rates.
-However, this is a risky approach because you could pay more for repairs if you have another accident.
+Raise your deductible: A higher deductible will lower your car insurance rates.
+However, this is a risky approach because you'll pay more for repairs if you have another accident.
 Always choose a deductible you can easily afford in an emergency.

 icon

 Improve your credit score: Most states allow insurance companies to use your credit score to determine your insurance rates.
-Paying off debt, not missing payments and addressing any issues on your credit report can all help lower rates.
+Paying off debt, making payments on time and addressing any issues on your credit report can all help lower rates.

 Frequently asked questions